lasersam594/Arduino-Nano-33-BLE-Sense/ReadMe.md

 others.
 One or two #defines near the top of the sketches may need to be enabled/disabled for specific board types.

+Note that not all combinations of boards have been tested with these sketches.
+Please contact me if there are problems.

 I put these here because while it's almost certain that sketches like these have been out there for years, a Web search has real trouble finding them, especially with AI. ;-)